 This small but growing trend is partly a sign of growing gender and sexual equality, with the legalisation of same-sex marriage in the UK making men’s engagement rings more sought after.

 For the other part, the trend it is celebrity-driven, and therefore most prevalent among the fashion conscious.
 Celebrities have generally made it more acceptable, or even desirable, for men to wear jewellery, such as diamond earrings.

 Ed Sheeran’s engagement ring

 One of the most famous celebrity males to wear an engagement ring is Ed Sheeran, who announced his engagement on 19th January 2018.

 After he was photographed at the Brit Awards wearing a ring on the fourth finger of his left hand, the media questioned whether it was a wedding ring.

 However, he stated he was wearing an engagement ring.
 Subsequently, on the ITV show ‘Lorraine’, he said, “I never saw why men didn’t wear commitment rings, because it’s the same commitment either way.”

 Other male celebs who wear diamond rings

 There’s something very exciting about all these different traditions we’ve outlined above.
-In an increasingly multicultural and gender-accepting society it has become acceptable, and even fashionable, to borrow exotic wedding and engagement customs from other countries, cultures and lifestyles.
-So you don’t need to follow any particular rule.
+In an increasingly multicultural and gender-fluid society it has become not just acceptable, but fashionable, to borrow exotic wedding and engagement customs from other countries, cultures and lifestyles.
+And why not?
+You don’t need to follow any particular rule.
 Simply do what feels right for you.